lieblb/tiltr/README.md

 Commands like `docker ps` and `docker logs testilias_master_1` are your friend.

+If your tests are fine at the beginning, but the machine gets slower or your machine hangs after a while, it's probably a problem with chrome.
+Use `docker stats` and look inside the containers for zombie `chrome` instances.
+If this is the case, there's no easy fix.

 ## Recreating the docker-compose configuration

 Strange things happen with docker sometimes and you want to completely recreate the complete docker-compose setup.
 Here's one way to do this (note that this deletes all dangling volumes of all docker containers, so be very careful if you're not a dedicated machine):